About

 I grew up in a small town in Iowa.
 For my undergraduate, I attended the University of Northern Iowa (UNI), initially pursuing a degree in Social Studies Education.
 But after I took an introductory Anthropology class, I was hooked and switched my major to Anthropology!
 UNI emphasized a four-field Anthropology education (cultural, biological, archaeology, and linguistic), and this diversity of thought influenced my approach to research.

 I then entered the Integrative Anthropological Sciences PhD program at the University of California, Santa Barbara (UCSB), working with Steve Gaulin as my advisor.
 At UCSB I continued to develop a cross-discipline approach to anthropology, taking classes in biology, statistics, geography, sociology, and Hindi.
 I also became a graduate student associate with the highly interdisciplinary Broom Center for Demography.
-I advanced to PhD Candidacy in 2020 and anticipate finishing my doctorate in June 2023.
+I finished my PhD in 2023.

-My research interests include mate choice, marriage, parent-offspring conflict, and South Asia.
-My current research focuses on how parents and offspring navigate marriage decisions in cultures that traditionally practice arranged marriage, and what the costs and benefits of arranged and non-arranged marriages are in those contexts.
-My research uses a mixed methods approach that utilizes both qualitative and quantitative data, and I utilize existing databases as well as original data sources.
+My research interests include mate choice, marriage, parenting, and social influences on decision making.
+My research to date has focused on how parents and offspring navigate marriage decisions in cultures that traditionally practice arranged marriage, and what the costs and benefits of arranged and non-arranged marriages are in those contexts.
 I conduct ethnographic fieldwork and collect primary data in Nepal.
 My work has been funded by the National Science Foundation.